People Against Genocide Everywhere

 Overview and Step by Step Plan to Have Armed Troops in Gaza Immediately To Stop the Genocide and Bring in Humanitarian Aid!

-It is with this understanding that we have launched our global initiative.
-Working with Craig Mokhiber, former Director of the UN Human Rights Office in New York, we are initiating a movement to have the UN General Assembly institute the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force to be sent into Gaza immediately.
-It only takes one country to call for Emergency Special Session (ESS) of the United Nations General Assembly to vote for and institute the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately,” and a 2/3 majority of the General Assembly to pass it.
-This bypasses the Security Council veto, and has been used before, ironically enough by the US to override a veto in the Security Council by the then Soviet Union.
+It is with this understanding that we have launched our Global Initiative.
+Working with Craig Mokhiber, former Director of the UN Human Rights Office in New York, we are initiating a movement to have the UN General Assembly institute the Uniting for Peace Resolution in order to authorize the deployment of a UN-mandated multinational armed protective force to be sent into Gaza immediately.
+It only takes one country to call for an Emergency Special Session (ESS) of the United Nations General Assembly, and a 2/3 majority vote of the General Assembly to pass the Resolution.
+This process by-passes the Security Council veto, and has been used before, ironically enough by the US to override a veto in the Security Council by the then Soviet Union.
+We are launching this global Call to Action that calls on all of us who have been in the streets protesting to immediately change our strategy, change our tactics, and change our chants, and to unite around one specific concrete demand: “Deploy a UN mandated multinational armed protective force into Gaza immediately!
+This tactic toto mobilize and act and continue these global actions in every country until the UN-mandated multinational armed protective force is in Gaza, all aggression by Israel has ceased, and all humanitarian aid is flowing into Gaza unobstructed, by air, sea and land, under UN mandated control, and all protective forces are maintaining respect for all political and military forces in Gaza, and are returning to their respective countries when their task is accomplished.

-With this being seen as the initial and most immediate task is to have one country call for an Emergency Special Session (ESS) of the United Nations General Assembly.
+The initial and most immediate task is for one country to call for an Emergency Special Session (ESS) of the United Nations General Assembly.
 Once that is accomplished the clock starts ticking!
-All energy must be focused on accomplishing this goal of getting the ESS called for with specific goal that this ESS itself has only one goal.. to vote for and institute the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately.”
-For all the leaders of all the countries who have publicly supported stopping the genocide, it takes one country to initiate this process, and yet none have made this call, up to this moment.
+All our energy must be focused on accomplishing this goal of getting the ESS called with the specific goal: To institute and vote for the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately.”

 This will go out as a “challenge” to those in each country to focus sustained picket-lines from 7 AM- 7 PM Monday- Friday, with Saturday open for mass demos.
-There will be oneclear message put out internationally, “ (Your country’s leader), authorize our Permanent Representative to the United Nations to immediately call for an Emergency Special Session (ESS) of the UN General Assembly to initiate the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately.”
+There will be one clear message put out internationally, “(Your country’s leader), authorize our Permanent Representative to the United Nations to immediately call for an Emergency Special Session (ESS) of the UN General Assembly to initiate the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately.”

 PHASE ONE: (this stays as the primary demand of all actions until the ESS is called.
 Then refer to Phase #2)

-(Your country’s head of State), authorize our Permanent Representative to the United Nations to immediately call for an Emergency Special Session (ESS) of the UN General Assembly to initiate the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately.”
+(To your country’s head of State), authorize our Permanent Representative to the United Nations to immediately call for an Emergency Special Session (ESS) of the UN General Assembly to initiate the Uniting for Peace Resolution authorizing the deployment of a UN mandated multinational armed protective force into Gaza Immediately.”

 (People NEED to understand that this is NOT new, that this circumvents a Security Council veto, and has been used before, and that without the specifics listed below as part of the resolution, it will have NO substance or use).
+In addition, it is in the negotiating process, that Israel, and the US and other allies will put pressure on the majority of GA countries to withdraw the demand for an armed defensive force.
+It is at this time that the picket lines will also include daily protest to demand that your country include that ALL of the above proposal is included.

 o Cease all trade, investment, economic, diplomatic, and cultural relations with the Israeli government

-o Strip Israel of its UN credentials
+o Strip Israel of its United Nations credentials

-o Reaffirm the right of the Palestinian people to use all necessary means to resist colonial domination and foreign occupation, including through armed struggle, in accordance with international law
+o Reaffirm the right of the Palestinian people to use all necessary means to resist colonial domination and foreign occupation, including through armed struggle in accordance with international law

-The opening salvo will be a Mass demonstration in front of the main Federal building in your respective country with only one demand. (name of your country’s leader) for an Emergency Special Session (ESS) meeting of the General Assembly to immediately institute United Nations General Assembly (UNGA) resolution 377 A, calling for the next step ….
-“UN General Assembly vote on Uniting for Peace Resolution authorizing the deployment of a UN-mandated multinational armed protective force to Gaza Immediately.”!
+The opening salvo will be a mass demonstration in front of the main Federal building in your respective country with only one demand. (name of your country’s leader), Call for an Emergency Special Session (ESS) meeting of the General Assembly to immediately institute United Nations General Assembly (UNGA) resolution 377 A, calling for the next step ….
+“The UN General Assembly vote on the Uniting for Peace Resolution authorizing the deployment of a UN-mandated multinational armed protective force to Gaza immediately!”( and ALL that is included in all of our demands)

-At this initial mass broad-based coalition demonstration, the members of the coalition of groups supporting the proposal and proposed resolution will attempt to serve the leader of said country a letter that demands s/he immediately order the UN representative to call for an Emergency Special Session (ESS) withing 24 hours.
-Stating that if an ESS has not been called by said country ( or any other country) within 24 hours, the 24/7 or at least 7AM to 7PM picket lines will be set up in front of the main Federal Building or residence of that country’s elected national leader, and other Federal buildings.
+At this initial mass broad-based coalition demonstration, the members of the coalition of groups supporting the proposal and proposed resolution will attempt to serve the leader of said country a letter that demands s/he immediately order the UN representative to call for an Emergency Special Session (ESS) within 24 hours, stating that if an ESS has not been called by said country ( or any other country) within 24 hours, the 24/7 or at least 7AM to 7PM picket lines will be set up in front of the main Federal Building or residence of that country’s elected national leader, and other Federal buildings.

-1. If, however, an ESS has not been called for within 24 hours of the initial demonstration, additional picket lines will added at all Ports on a 24/7 basis.
+If, however, an ESS has not been called for within 24 hours of the initial demonstration, additional picket lines will be added at all Ports on a 24/7 basis.
 The picket lines will be non-violent and “informational” with the same demands as above.
 Slowing down “business as usual” at as many ports globally as possible and simultaneously having picket-lines in front of every UN office globally is NOT just another protest; this strategy has only one very clear and succinct goal.
 The picket lines have two tangible goals.

-2. At the Ports, any picket lines have the potential to slow down the efficiency of the Ports.
+At the Ports, any picket lines have the potential to slow down the efficiency of the Ports.
 Even the most minimal slowing down of loading and unloading = loss of profits.
 Let’s speak in a language they understand!
 Many of the dockers will not cross picket lines.
-Asking them to initiate a stoppage or a slowdown is putting undue burden on them, however a picket line allows “cover” for those who support the people of Gaza, by allowing them the opportunity to claim that they cannot cross a picket line, and this give them some cover.
+Asking them to initiate a stoppage or a slowdown is putting undue burden on them, however a picket line allows “cover” for those who support the people of Gaza, by allowing them the opportunity to claim that they cannot cross a picket line, and this gives them some cover.

-3. The picket lines at all UN offices have an opposite goal as they are in place to show support for the UN process, encouraging all UN employees to support the actions for the Uniting for Peace Resolution.
+The picket lines at all UN offices have an opposite goal as they are in place to show support for the UN process, encouraging all UN employees to support the actions for the Uniting for Peace Resolution.

 Summation of Tangible Goals and Strategy and Tactics of Phase One:

-• One goal and one large mass action with one demand both educating and mobilizing our forces to action in demanding the first step of a concrete plan for deployment of a UN-mandated multinational armed protective force to Gaza Immediately.
+• To refocus the mass movement of the past 23 months to a concrete and specific tangible goal with one demand that both educates and mobilizes our forces to action to demand from the respective countries the first step of a concrete plan for deployment of a UN-mandated multinational armed protective force to Gaza immediately.

 • Recognizing that this will move from one initial demonstration to smaller and sustained picket-lines.

-• These actions are a call for our nation to order the UN representative to immediately call for an Emergency Special Session (ESS) meeting of the General Assembly to institute Uniting for Peace Resolution.
+• These actions are a call for each nation to order the UN representative to immediately call for an Emergency Special Session (ESS) meeting of the General Assembly to institute Uniting for Peace Resolution.
 At this phase we must emphasize what the ESS is for, and specifically what we are demanding be included in the Uniting for Peace Resolution in very clear objectives.

 There will be a large demonstration in front of the main Government building in each country once again.
 The main purpose of this demonstration is a tactical one primarily; to refocus and reorient the movement, articulating that their voices and actions now have a very specific and very tangible goal.